Blue Origin Finishes the NS-22 Mission and Launches Six New Astronauts Into Space

-The sixth crewed space mission of Blue Origin known as; the N-22 mission, is complete.
+Blue Origin, the aerospace company owned by Amazon founder Jeff Bezos, made history with the completion of the sixth crewed space mission of Blue Origin known as; the N-22 mission.
 Six passengers, several of whom achieved firsts in spaceflight, were transported to the ultimate frontier on august 4rth, thanks to the firm’s Shepard suborbital spacecraft.

 At 9:57 a.m.
 EDT (1357 GMT), New Shepard launched from Blue Origin’s West Texas facility.
+The NS-22 mission was a success for Blue Origin.
 It returned to Earth approximately 10 minutes later.
 Even though the trip was short, the crew members returned with memories that they would cherish forever.

 About The Mission

 On Thursday, Blue Origin successfully sent a brand-new team of six astronauts to the farthest reaches of space, concluding the New Shepard 22 mission.
 At 7:27 p.m.
 IST (a little later than scheduled), the New Shepard booster was launched from the company’s Launch Site One in West Texas.
 The crew capsule was sent beyond the Karman Line, the accepted outer limit of space, at a height of 100 km, before the rocket landed.
 The astronauts departed after passing this line and spent a short time in low gravity before the capsule parachuted down and landed in the desert.
 The NS-22 mission marks this booster’s ninth successful landing, according to the corporation.
 Notably, this was the 22nd New Shepard launch overall and the sixth human spaceflight for Blue Origin.